Primary

 In MySetPlan programs, barbell rows appear as the primary horizontal pull on pull days or upper body days.
 They are typically programmed after deadlifts (when included) or as the first back movement.
 Sets of 6-10 reps work best for most lifters — going much heavier than a 5RM usually means form breaks down before the back gets a proper stimulus.

-Want Barbell Row in your program?
+See where Barbell Row fits in your weekly plan

 Stand with feet hip-width apart.